rohitpatwa/leetcode/Readme.md

 905. Sort Array By Parity : Two pointer approach.
 One at the start, other at the end.
 Swap odd and even nums.
 917. Reverse Only Letters : Use two pointer approach - i at the start, j at the end.
 Swap the chars at i and j while i<j.
 54. Spiral Matrix : Maintain the direction while traversing.
 Keep track of top, right, bottom and left limits of the matrix.
 Iterate til l<=r and t<=b.
-59. Spiral Matrix II : Create a res array of n*n size.
-Iterate it in a spiral order and keep inserting a ctr++ at each step.
 804. Unique Morse Code Words : Create a set and add all the codes in it.
 Return length.
 91. Decode Ways : dp=[]*len(n+1). dp[i] means no. of ways to decode string of len i.
 Get single and double from s. single>0: dp[i]+=dp[i-1]; 10<=double<=26: dp[i]+=dp[i-2].
 728. Self Dividing Numbers : Solution is brute force.
 Go through each number and check if it is self dividing.